Gazelli Group: Manufacturing

-In 1999 Dr Hamzayeva opened the Gazelli laboratory and factory.
-The factory is located on the outskirts of Azerbaijan’s capital, Baku.
+In 1999, Dr. Hamzayeva opened the Gazelli laboratory and factory.
+The factory is located on the outskirts of Azerbaijan's capital, Baku.
 By 2006 the factory had expanded to over 10,000m2 of production space and is now capable of producing a minimum of 1 million units per month.
-There are now many different brands created by Gazelli Group.
+There are now several different cosmetics brands created by Gazelli Group.

 Gazelli has spread to cover other regions around the world.
 They now distribute to Russia, Turkey, Georgia and Ukraine and launched in Urban Retreat, Harrods, in September 2011.
-Since 2021 the brand sells its products in Pakistan as well.
+Since 2021, the brand has sold products in Pakistan as well.